-“I was recently explaining to you that I am in sight of my old age—but now I fear that I have put old age behind me!
-There is some different word better fit to these years, or at least to this body, since old age seems to be a tired time, not a broken one.
-Count me among the weary and those just touching the end.
+“I was just telling you that I am in sight of old age.
+Well, I fear that I am already past it.
+Now some other word applies to these years, or at least to this body,–since old age is the title of a time of weariness, not being broken.
+Count me among the derelicts and those just reaching the end.

 Modo dicebam tibi, in conspectu esse me senectutis; iam vereor, ne senectutem post me reliquerim.
 Aliud iam his annis, certe huic corpori, vocabulum convenit, quoniam quidem senectus lassae aetatis, non fractae, nomen est; inter decrepitos me numera et extrema tangentis.